jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

     (i) that the FMA may direct cancellation; and
     (ii) the reasons why it may exercise that power; and (b) the FMA gives the manager or the manager's representative an opportunity to make written submissions on the matter within that notice period.
+(2A) In addition, the FMA must not direct cancellation under subsection (1) in the prescribed circumstances.
+(2B) Before making a recommendation for regulations for the purposes of subsection (2A), the Minister must be satisfied that the regulations are necessary or desirable for the purpose of enabling a recognition regime or an application regime (or both) to be implemented under subpart 6 of Part 9.
 (3) If the FMA makes a direction under this section,— (a) the FMA must notify the manager and the supervisor of the registered scheme of the direction; and (b) as soon as practicable after being notified of the direction, the manager must notify the scheme participants of the direction.